imsdev/ims-java-jmp/README.md

 # Sample IMS Java message processing (JMP) application

-The sample Java applications run in the IMS Java Message Processing (JMP) region and demonstrates how to code the input messages that are required to trigger an IMS transaction in Java.
+The sample Java™ applications run in the IMS™ Java Message Processing (JMP) region and demonstrates how to code the input messages that are required to trigger an IMS transaction in Java.
 The samples also show how to define and send the output message.

 After the application is deployed to the IMS environment, a sample client application is provided that sends the input message to the transaction and displays the output message.